darylchen46/darylchen46/README.md

 - 👋 Hi, I’m @darylchen46
-- 👀 I’m interested in bouldering
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning web programming
 - 💞️ I’m looking to collaborate on stuff
-- 📫 Reach me at telegram @darlychen
+- 📫 Reach me at @darlychen

 <!---
 darylchen46/darylchen46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.